PieFlavr/SpireStrife/README.md

 ```
 Open the project in Unity (version 2022.3.20f or newer).
 Press Play in the Unity Editor to start the match against AI.

+🧠 AI Component
+Add `MinimaxAI` to a scene GameObject. `TurnManager` will automatically use it for AI planning.

+Tuning Tips:
+* Lower GlobalMoveCap if frame hitching occurs on large maps.
+* Reduce SearchDepth for faster turns; raise for deeper planning.
+* Raise k_attack relative to k_self for more aggression.
+* Slightly increase UnitWeight (1–3) to reward efficient captures.